nickyhajal/world-domination-summit/_content/academies.md

 	<div class="collapsable-content">
 		<h4>Summary</h4>
 		The Location Rebel Academy was designed specifically for people who are looking to start a business that lets them leave their job and either travel or work from home - as quickly as possible.
 It skips the fluff and the typical "follow your passion" mantra for a practical, repeatable strategy to help you build income, confidence, and the foundation for a mobile business.
-Attendees of this Academy will:
-- Uncover the essentials of which skills you need to build a business that you can run from anywhere.
-- Learn why "following your passion" is bad advice for people wanting to build this type of business
-- Practice the easiest way to start making money from anywhere, that you can apply today
-- Discuss how to scale your business up over the long term to achieve the ever-elusive "passive income"
-- Discover strategies for how to actually be productive and manage your time when you're on the road
+Attendees of this Academy will: Uncover the essentials of which skills you need to build a business that you can run from anywhere.
+Learn why "following your passion" is bad advice for people wanting to build this type of business.
+Practice the easiest way to start making money from anywhere, that you can apply today.
+Discuss how to scale your business up over the long term to achieve the ever-elusive "passive income".
+Discover strategies for how to actually be productive and manage your time when you're on the road

 		<!-- <h4>About Sean Ogle</h4>
 		Through his sites Location 180 and Location Rebel, Sean Ogle helps people quit their jobs and build businesses that can be run from anywhere in the world.
 When he's not working from the beaches of Bali or the coffee shops of Portland, he can probably be found on the golf course, or sneaking into some other high class establishment where he most certainly doesn't belong. -->